[Page Updated: 14 February 2018]

-A person with ADD/ADHD has thoughts all day that pop into the head that require action.
+A person with ADD/ADHD has thoughts all day that pop into the head that requires action.
 Unfortunately, a lot of times the action needs to be taken at a time in the future, and can’t be completed immediately as the thought comes.
-In order to keep up with all the thoughts in my head I had post-it notes of 4 different colors so I could write up a quick note and stick it to the pile of other post it notes of the same color.
+In order to keep up with all the thoughts in my head, I had post-it notes of 4 different colors so I could write up a quick note and stick it to the pile of other post-it notes of the same color.

 I separated the notes by color to correspond with areas of my life… for instance: If I had a thought that I needed to study for my biology exam on Thursday instead of Wednesday I’d put that on a blue post it.
 Blue was for school.
 If I had realized that I had better run 8 miles slow instead of 4 miles fast because I hadn’t done enough LSD training (Long Slow Distance) I would put that on a pink post-it because pink was for activity/exercise/fun.
 And so on.
 I had post-its all over my computer, my wallet, in my pockets in my backpack, all through my books…